This post contains affiliate links.

 Pull apart the peppers and scoop out the seeds and stems.
 From here, you can stuff the peppers, dice them for a recipe, or puree them!

-Variations: This how to roast bell peppers post is great because it can be applied to all types of peppers!
+This method is great because it can be applied to all types of peppers!
 Below are a few of my other favorites but if you want to try even more, check out all the different types of peppers here.

-- How to roast jalapenos is probably my second most used roasting pepper.
-Just be sure to not touch your face while dealing with jalapenos (it will burn!).
+• Jalapenos are probably my second most-used roasting pepper.
+Just be sure not to touch your face while dealing with jalapenos (it will burn!).

-- How to roast hatch chiles are great for Mexican dishes and salsas because of their in-your-face smokey flavor.
+• Hatch chiles are great for Mexican dishes and salsas because of their in-your-face smoky flavor.

-- How to roast green chiles are very similar to hatch chiles (hatch chiles are actually a type of green chile) but standard green chiles lack the intense smoke flavor.
+• Green chiles are very similar to Hatch chiles (Hatch chiles are actually a type of green chile), but standard green chiles lack the intense smoky flavor.
 I like to use these as a toast spread or in vegetarian chili.

 How to use roasted peppers